 It is always preferable to prevent significant problems before they occur, rather than treating or managing them after the fact.
 We urge all patients with diabetes to check in with us at least once a year for a diabetic foot checkup.
 Those with a history of foot problems should visit more regularly, according to a schedule set by your physician.
 These checkups not only allow us to provide maintenance care for corns and calluses, dry skin, nails, etc. but also to screen for the early warning signs of peripheral neuropathy and low circulation.
 Patients with a high risk of ulceration or other complications often benefit from custom orthotics or diabetic shoes and socks.
 These tools ensure that your feet have enough wiggle room and are protected from snags, seams, impacts, shear forces, and other external pressures that can cause problems.

 Learn More: How to Care for Diabetic Feet

 If you have an injury or ulcer, immediate treatment is required.
 Quick intervention can help prevent infection and reduce the risk that an ulcer will progress into a problem that must be corrected surgically or via amputation.
 Dr. Dailey can intervene to provide temporary relief, at which point we will offer you a referral to a trusted wound treatment facility.

 The Professional Foot Care You Need

 The best way to know that you are getting the care you need to prevent serious diabetic foot complications is to schedule an appointment in our office.
-When you have diabetes, foot care is something that should not be ignored.
+When you have diabetes, foot care should not be ignored.
 Contact Freeland Foot & Ankle Clinic for the expert care and treatment you need.
 Give us a call at (989) 695-6788 or contact us online to schedule your appointment today.